Liberty or Depth: Deep Bayesian Neural Nets Do Not Need Complex Weight Posterior Approximations: Proofs

 Again, by the Universality of the Uniform $U' = F_{Y|\xin}(y)$ has a standard uniform distribution.
 So $\forall u: p(U = u) = p(U' = u)$.
 Moreover $F_{Y|\xin}$ is invertible.
 So $p(Y=y) = F_{Y|\xin}^{-1}(F_Z(Z))$.

 It follows that there exists a continuous function as required.

 \end{proof}

-\lemfmatching* \begin{proof} The Universal Approximation Theorem (UAT) states that for any continuous function $f$, and an arbitrary fixed error, $e$, there exists a deterministic neural network with an arbitrarily wide single layer of hidden units and a non-polynomial activation, $\sigma$:
+\lemfmatching* \begin{proof} The Universal Approximation Theorem (UAT) states that for any continuous function $f$, and an arbitrary fixed error, $e$, and compact subset $\mathcal{A}$ of $\mathbb{R}^D$, there exists a deterministic neural network with an arbitrarily wide single layer of hidden units and a non-polynomial activation, $\sigma$:

 In addition, we make use of Lemma 7 of \citep{foong_expressiveness_2020}.
 This states that for any $e', \delta_2 > 0$, for some fixed means $\boldsymbol{\mu}_1$, $\boldsymbol{\mu}_2$, $\boldsymbol{\mu}_{b_1}$, $\boldsymbol{\mu}_{b_2}$ of $q(\thet_1)$, $q(\thet_2)$, $q(\mathbf{b}_1)$, and $q(\mathbf{b}_2)$ respectively, there exists some standard deviation $s'>0$ for all those approximate posteriors such that for all $s < s'$, for any $\mathbf{h}_1 \equiv (z, \xin') \in \mathbb{R}^{N+1}$